Wonkie-wow/osusume/readme.md

   of the webpage.
 From here you can hover to the manga to get a synosis of the manga, click the manga or right click it to be sent to the mangadex webpage of the manga/get the link, or again input another manga to start the process over.

+  Here is a video on how Osusume works: https://youtu.be/wFnnr7CejQM

 - Other important information
   As we understand, the API that we use is actually not the official mangadex api.